nebiimw/Born-Survivor/README.md

 	*	Option 4: Move forward
 *	Players will be given the option to exit the game and save his progress on the home page.

-List of features
+## List of features
 *	Dynamic memory management:
 	*	To store the player’s username and his playing progress using dynamic memory manipulation in files.
 *	Data structures for storing game status:
 	*	To create a class() function to initialize the basic information based on what character that the user chooses.
 	*	To utilize integer array, struct, class, STL containers and pointer to save the game progress.
-•	File input/output:
+*	File input/output:
-o	Files shall be used to store the player's game progress and output it in txt files.
+	*	Files shall be used to store the player's game progress and output it in txt files.
-•	Program codes in multiple files: o	Main.cpp includes major functions like allowing players to decide what Tony to do in the next step. o	Main.cpp can keep showing Tony’s health value, attack power and mental state. o	Main.cpp will have different files like food.h, event.h and so on.
+*	Program codes in multiple files:
+	*	Main.cpp includes major functions like allowing players to decide what Tony to do in the next step.
+	*	Main.cpp can keep showing Tony’s health value, attack power and mental state.
+	*	Main.cpp will have different files like food.h, event.h and so on.
-•	Generation of random game sets or events: o	Outcomes of random draw of dice determine various events and animals of the game that Tony will encounter.
+*	Generation of random game sets or events:
+	*	Outcomes of random draw of dice determine various events and animals of the game that Tony will encounter.